 Anita has been painting professionally for over fifteen years.
 Her work is included in corporate and private collections in Canada, the U.S.A., and Europe.
 Her influences include Paterson Ewen, William Turner, Caspar David Freidrich, and Harald Sohlberg.

 The role of the artist, I believe, is to express what has significant meaning in our lives, and in doing so, inspire viewers to contemplate these concepts on a deeper level.
 Through my work, I wish to offer a respite from our urban, tethered existence.
 We enter a work of art to divest ourselves of our physical limits; the closed spaces we have created in our lives and minds.
 A painting becomes a place where we can explore and experience what we are seeking, be it a communion with nature, or an inner dialogue that helps us come closer to an awareness of ourselves and our place in this world.

 My landscapes often capture ephemeral moments as viewed in nature; the quiet magic when the day moves to dusk, the way the sun illuminates a mountain range, the lifting of a storm.
 I am drawn to the calming forces of far off vistas; landscapes that are beyond simple visual identification.

 A note about my animal paintings: Since 1970, 60 percent of the world's mammals, birds, fish and reptiles have been wiped out by human activity.
 In Canada, half (451 of 903) of monitored wildlife species declined in abundance.
 I want to raise awareness about the plight of our beautiful wildlife and help the organizations that protect them.
-A portion of sales of all animal paintings and prints is donated to wildlife rescue and animal rights organizations.
+A portion of sales of all animal paintings, prints, and cards is donated to wildlife rescue and animal rights organizations.
 Please contact me for more information.